Chethan-L-Gouda/cprograms/README.md

 # cprograms
-This are the simple codes i wrote.
+These are some simple c program.

 # The files in this project: